Master of Education in Teaching and Learning

 The 3 required credits should be taken as follows: 1 credit at the beginning of program, 1 credit in the middle of program, and 1 credit at the end of program.
 Contact an advisor for more information.

-Course must be completed within the first 12 credits of program coursework.
+Course should be completed within the first 12 credits of program coursework.

-A total of 30 credits is required for the degree.
+A minimum of 30 credits is required for the degree.

 Program Student Learning Outcomes

 Students graduating with a Master of Education in Teaching and Learning will be able to: